-Orlando is known as the home of happiness – so it’s no wonder that WalletHub ranks Orlando the No. 2 most fun city of 2017.
+Orlando is known as the home of happiness – so it’s no wonder that WalletHub ranks Orlando in the top fun city in the U.S..
 With warm weather all year, a flourishing arts scene, and internationally renowned attractions right in our backyard, there’s no end to the fun that Orlando has to offer.

-Wallethub examined the 150 largest cities in the U.S. for places that “pack a little bit of everything for everyone”.
-They measured everything from the number of fitness centers per capita to the lowest average cost of beer.
-Wallethub also ranked these cities on Entertainment & Recreation, Nightlight & Parties, and Costs.
+Wallethub examines the 150 largest cities in the U.S. for places that “pack a little bit of everything for everyone," measuring everything from the number of fitness centers per capita to the lowest average cost of beer.
+Wallethub also ranks cities on Entertainment & Recreation, Nightlight & Parties, and Costs.
 Orlando was by far less expensive than the overall “fun” winner – Las Vegas – coming in a No. 6 most cost-effectively fun city.

 Orlando is rampant with possibilities for musicians, artists, families, athletes, restaurateurs, business owners, and fashionistas.
 A perfect Saturday here could include the Winter Park Farmers Market, followed by a stroll through the Mead Botanical Garden.
 Check out Lake Eola Park on a Sunday, where you can chow down on a bag of steamy kettle corn as you walk the loop around the lake and admire the majestic swans, or even take a leisurely ride on a Swan Boat and cool off in the spray of the Linton E. Allen Memorial Fountain.

 “It’s amazing how accessible and easy everything is in Orlando.
 I can walk to go see a Broadway show at the Dr. Phillips Performing Arts Center, I walk to the Orlando City Soccer Stadium, I walk to see an NBAA game,” says Kelly Cohen, local Orlandoan and president of Southern Strategies.